[box cover]

 The Party

-One of a handful of throwaway films Peter Sellers made between higher-profile turns such as Dr. Strangelove and Being There, 1968's The Party is a light comedy best remembered for two notable elements.
+One of a handful of small films Peter Sellers made between higher-profile turns such as Dr. Strangelove and Being There, 1968's The Party is a light comedy best remembered for two notable elements.
 The first is Sellers' nimble performance as a bumbling actor from India who is accidentally invited to a big Hollywood party, innocently wreaking havoc everywhere from the bathroom to the swimming pool to the forehead of his favorite cowboy star.
 The second is the co-starring presence of French pop chanteuse Claudine Longet — waifish, cute as a button, and famous eight years later for shooting her lover, professional skier Vladimir "Spider" Sabich, to death with a Luger.

 All the same, this is a sweet-natured, enjoyable trifle.
 Peter Sellers was one of the screen's finest comic actors, and here he may remind aficionados of Jacques Tati.
 Any opportunity to see him work is a good thing, even if only a fraction of his talents are on display and his portrayal of Hrundi V. Bakshi isn't what we'd today call "culturally sensitive."
-Look for a number of recognizable character actors, such as Gavin McLeod as a smarmy producer.
+Look for a number of recognizable character actors, such as Gavin McLeod as a predatory producer.
 Henry Mancini provided the ersatz groovy music, including the sitar-based opening theme and Longet's breathy solo number.

 * * *